 The amazing part is I know I get my wet food or a treat after the inhaler so I don’t even mind the medicine from the mask on my face.
 Better still I went a whole year without coughing.

 But while my human went on a trip, I was naughty and hid twice from the nice woman who gives me my medicine when Mom goes away sometimes.
 Guess what happened?
 After Mom came back I woke her up early in the morning with a coughing spell.
 She jumped out of her bed so fast I thought a dog was chasing her!

 She grabbed the emergency inhaler (Atrovent) as fast as she could and gave me my medicine.
 It helped open up my lungs up so the medicine could get where it needed to go and then gave me my morning inhaler of Flovent.
 After that I haven’t coughed once!

 I think my Mom knows for sure that I truly do have asthma now.
 I do too.
 But I do like to mess with her sometimes by pulling my nose out of the medicine mask after a couple of breaths.
 I look up at her to see what she will do.
 She just rubs my nose with hers and tells me, “8 more breaths.”
 I know she loves me.
 I love her too.
 I am a high maintenance cat now!
 That means I am special!

 For those interested in more information there are several online support groups to inform owners of asthmatic cats about treating cat asthma.
-I found the site Fritz the Brave to the best resource for information and the best support group, as well.
+I found the site for the best resource for lots of information and the best support group, as well. http://www.fritzthebrave.com/

-Here is a video of how to use the inhaler and AeroKat: .https://www.youtube.com/watch?v=f0mtG6pmQ2w
+Here is a video of how to use and care for the AeroKat: https://www.youtube.com/watch?v=lksCdrU2Bzo